 Daniel is a leading junior in his core practice areas of employment and commercial litigation.
 He is routinely instructed on matters of critical importance to clients and is noted for his deft handling of complex disputes in a manner which is intellectually rigorous, pragmatic, collaborative and user-friendly.

-Alexander enjoys a burgeoning reputation in his two core areas of practice: commercial litigation and employment law.
+Alexander’s principal areas of specialism are commercial litigation and employment law.
 He is appointed to the Attorney General’s ‘B’ panel of Counsel.

 Recommended by the legal directories, Charlotte is a “talented junior” with a “thriving practice”.